 - The Value of Distributed Photovoltaics to Austin Energy and the City of Austin (Hoff, Perez, Braun, Gerry, Kuhn, & Norris, 2006), and update in 2008 by Austin Energy - Distributed Renewable Energy Operating Impacts and Valuation Study (R.W.
-Beck, Inc., 2009) - value of distributed solar generation for Arizona Public Service - Integration of PV in Demand Response Programs, (Perez et. al. June, 2006) considering capacity benefits for Rochester Gas&Electric, ConEd & SMUD - Other studies, but we're not attempting an anthology - More coming, especially in the southwest at order of utility commissions in NV, UT, CO, AZ and NM
+Beck, Inc., 2009) - value of distributed solar generation for Arizona Public Service - Integration of PV in Demand Response Programs, (Perez et. al. June, 2006) considering capacity benefits for Rochester Gas & Electric, ConEd & SMUD - Other studies, but we did not attempting an anthology - Further studies underway, with California embarking on a major review